prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 Superficial understanding produces superficial simplification.
 Genuine simplicity emerges only from deep comprehension of both the problem domain and the solution space.
 As Leslie Lamport observed in his work on distributed systems, "You can't reduce what you don't understand."

 **Software Application**: This rule is fundamental to distributed consensus algorithms.
 Paxos and Raft appear simple in their final formulation, but both required profound understanding of failure modes, network partitions, and state machine replication.
-Raft's explicit goal was to be more understandable than Paxosâ€”a meta-application of this rule to algorithm design itself.
+Raft's explicit goal was to be more understandable than Paxos a meta-application of this rule to algorithm design itself.

 In agentic AI systems, understanding the nuances of tool use, context management, and multi-step reasoning is prerequisite to designing simple orchestration patterns like ReAct (Reason and Act) or hierarchical task decomposition.